streamich/nano-css-extract-demo/README.md

 ### Step 3: Save your CSS

 All CSS that was possible to extract will now be available in `nano.raw` property.
-You can save it to file on the next tick.
+You can save it to a file on the next tick.

 ```js
 process.nextTick(() => {